Swift Rapids

 The other side of the rapids. where John was fishing.

-Sunset while waiting for the Lock to open
+Sunset while waiting for the

 At around 9:30 a 15 ft boat pulled up with 3 young men and their tent.